hatemr/hatemr.github.io/_posts/2018-12-08-machine-learning-2.md

 * At each step, we want to move the master function in the direction of the negative gradient.
 Instead of directly calculating the gradient in functional space (I'm not sure what that would even mean), we take $N$ samples of the gradient, then find a function which best fits these samples, and you that as our best approximation of the gradient.
 We could simply step in the direction of the gradient, but it only optimizes the function $F$ at a fixed set of $N$ points, so we do not learn a function that can generalize to new data.

-* The gradient equally the negative of the residuals results from using the squared loss function, but we can use any loss function and derive a new gradient boosting algorithm.
-This nice result, we're fitting the residuals, seems nice since we were motivated by boosting but unnecessary for our *functional gradient descent* algorithm.
+* The gradient equals the negative of the residuals results from using the squared loss function, but we can use any loss function and derive a new gradient boosting algorithm.
+This result seems, that we're fitting the residuals, since we were motivated by boosting but unnecessary for our *functional gradient descent* algorithm.
 We can interpret it as fitting the residuals at each step, but that is a nice side-effect and not integral to the procedure.

 * Gradient boosting is general; all we need is a (sufficiently) differentiable loss function.
 For example, the absolute error loss function is $ y_i - f(\mathbf{x_i})$ and it's derivative with respect to $f(\mathbf{x_i})$ is $\text{sign}(y_i - f(\mathbf{x_i}))$